-I’ve watched lots of great movies and TV shows this month, Netflix continue to produce fantastic binge worthy shows.
+I’ve watched lots of great movies and TV shows this month, Netflix continues to produce fantastic binge-worthy shows.
 I also treated us to a month’s pass for NOW TV so we could catch up on some movies we’ve been wanting to watch.

-Black Panther-Now TV (best film I’ve seen in a long time, highly recommend).
+Black Panther-Now TV (the best film I’ve seen in a long time, highly recommend).

 Ozark-Netflix (the jury is still out on this one, I’m a few episodes in and debating if I should carry on).